zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    ``*_weird`` events to report that.

-   :name: A unique name for the specific type of "weird" situation.
+   :param name: A unique name for the specific type of "weird" situation.
 Zeek's default
          scripts use this name in filtering policies that specify which "weirds" are worth reporting.

-   :f: The corresponding file.
+   :param f: The corresponding file.

-   :addl: Additional information related to the weird.
+   :param addl: Additional information related to the weird.

-   :source: The name of the file analyzer that generated the weird.
+   :param source: The name of the file analyzer that generated the weird.

    .. zeek:see:: flow_weird net_weird conn_weird expired_conn_weird